Discover Our Cybersecurity Analytics Program in LondonLearn More

 In 2013, hackers stole data from over 40 million Target shoppers during the holiday season.
 In 2014, hackers stole credit card data from 56 million Home Depot customers.
 In a 2019 Facebook breach, 19 million UK residents were affected.
 The potential for this data to be used for fraudulent charges or identity theft was a wakeup call to take cybersecurity seriously.
 As companies have worked diligently to protect their systems, hackers have become more sophisticated.
 In 2019, Ransomware attacks have held whole cities hostage and future attacks will continue to evolve.

 There’s an urgent need for new cybersecurity talent and that’s why we’re proud to launch the Cybersecurity Analytics program at our London campus.
-This is our first integration with SecureSet’s industry-leading curriculum since acquiring SecureSet in August.
+This is our first integration with SecureSet’s proven curriculum since acquiring SecureSet in August.

 To better understand the field itself and future trends in cybersecurity, we talked to Dr. Bret Fund, Head of Cybersecurity at Flatiron School.
 Bret shares his insight on becoming a cybersecurity analyst and why London needs skilled cybersecurity talent.